ssb22/CedPane/README.md

 I also have a separate collection of Chinese words that _are_ in typical dictionaries, with short English definitions that have either been confirmed by multiple independent sources to the extent that it is reasonable to believe they are public domain, or that I’ve written myself.
 This separate collection is _not_ likely to help with software that already has a good normal dictionary, but it might be useful for developers to prototype interlinear annotators etc.  It is in the repository as [PD-English-Definitions.txt](PD-English-Definitions.txt) but has not been included in the main CedPane file.

 CedPane is public-domain but this Readme file is © Silas S. Brown and may be reproduced as-is.
-Dettol was a trademark of Reckitt &amp; Colman (Overseas) Limited but I was unable to confirm its current status.
-Dettol was a trademark of Reckitt &amp; Colman (Overseas) Limited but I was unable to confirm its current status.
 Accenture is a trademark of Accenture Global Services Ltd.
 Android is a trademark of Google LLC.
 Apache is a registered trademark of The Apache Software Foundation.